 One of my instructors said, “You give the type of massage you want to receive.”
 If that is true, then I want a massage that is firm but gentle tough love.

 Many clients think that the deeper the massage, and the more it “hurts”, the better the Massage Therapist.
 This is not true.
 Although some techniques will elicit a “good hurt” feeling that I describe as “uncomfortable, but it is working out the problem”, the gentlest techniques can also provide the same benefit.
 No tears required.
+Every massage can feel different because the Massage Therapist should be providing the type of massage the client needs/ requests that particular day.

 It is common that the bulkiest men will request a “deep tissue massage” (because this sounds like the manliest massage) only to realize they can’t handle it.
 I will admit that I take slight joy when this happens, especially if they doubted my abilities in the first place.
 Amazingly, it is always the smallest women who can’t get enough pressure, and sometimes I have to tap out and suggest another Massage Therapist that may be able to provide them with the pressure they desire for next time.